Learn the following about the White Flag painting by Jasper Johns:

 This is an ironic question.
 Johns destroyed all his paintings to obliterate any signs of influence from other artists.
 He then started over to forge a fresh path.
 This began with his Flag series in the mid-1950s.
 But he also already lived in an apartment adjoining Robert Rauschenberg‘s place at the time.
 They were friends who became lovers and deeply influenced each other’s work.

-When this relationship ended Johns created a wonderful breakup painting (to the right).
+When this relationship ended Johns created a wonderful breakup painting (above).
 In Memory of My Feelings was a dark renovation for one of his famous Flag paintings.
 He slathered it in messy black brushstrokes then hung a fork and spoon far away from each other on the canvas.
 The National Gallery in D.C, included this in their 2010 exhibit exploring sexual orientation and gender.

 Enjoyed this White Flag analysis?